jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 To bring on the era of mass collaboration.
 Open-source needs to be flush with cash, and the support of the middle class.
 That means you have to become a player god.

 https://vimeo.com/366560857
-_Figma is a product to design websites and apps.
-It fosters collaboration.
-In the past, designers, writers, programmers all spoke through managers and had endless meetings.
-With Figma and other products, worker-to-worker collaboration is easy.
-Your workplace can, and will, one day foster worker collaboration._
+_Figma is a website and design tool.
+In the past, designers, writers, programmers all spoke through managers.
+With Figma and other products, worker-to-worker collaboration becomes easy.
+Your workplace can, and will, one day foster worker collaboration like this._

 ## Fighting for The Future - The Collaboration Future Won't Just Happen